190 Side Hustle Ideas for Making Extra Money in Your Spare Time

 Some gifts cards seem to sit in the drawer for ages.
 I once got a gift card for the Cheesecake Factory for Christmas, even though the nearest one to my house was 50 miles away.
 Instead of letting your gift card go to waste, sell it on one of several popular gift card exchanges.
-On sites like Raise.com.
-You won’t get the full value, but turning a $100 gift card that you’ll never use into $85 cash is better than nothing.
+On sites like Raise.com, you won’t get the full value, but turning a $100 gift card that you’ll never use into $85 cash is better than nothing.

 34. Automate your savings